vsg-dev/VulkanSceneGraph/INSTALL.md

 The above dependency versions are known to work so they've been set as the current minimum, it may be possible to build against older versions.
 If you find success with older versions let us know and we can update the version info.

-## Quick build instructions for Unix from the command line:
+## Quick build instructions for Unix from the command line

 Command line instructions for default build of static library (.a/.lib) in source: